FryerTuck/anon/README.md

 ## Intro for non-geeks
 Whether you are a business owner, CEO, project-manager, or just want to know what Anon can do for you; the following is brief, but intense, so strap on your thinking cap, it's about to get real.

 By design Anon has ***no third-party service dependencies*** and it runs with whatever you have on your website, no need to change your existing site -or framework at all.
-Anon does not require any database access and runs without the visitor knowing about it.
+Anon does not require any database access and runs without the visitor knowing about it; however, your team can use Anon to build your website -or web-application from scratch also and it's quick, because Anon is made to be developer-friendly for any **custom applications** you need.

 With that out the way, here's what Anon brings to the table: